Idmission-LLC/SDK2Sample/README.md

     - `SelfieCapture_Swift.xcframework`
     - `SignatureCapture_Swift.xcframework` (Optional) : If developer required this feature they can use this framework.
     - `FingerPrintCapture_Swift.xcframework` (Optional) : If developer required this feature they can use this framework.
-    - `VideoCapture_Swift.xcframework` (Optional) : If developer required this feature they can use this framework.
     - `VoiceCapture_Swift.xcframework` (Optional) : If developer required this feature they can use this framework.

 - [Download IDentityMediumSDK2.0](https://drive.google.com/file/d/1iBY2AKyIWTsVLv2-Q1TaZ1LsjvTT0Wh5/view?usp=sharing) : Drag & drop following files in your project